 Heel spurs can be related to plantar fasciitis, especially if you wait too long before making adjustments to ease the inflammation of the plantar fascia.
 As that inflammation continues, it can eventually cause the formation of a heel spur at the bottom of the heel, toward the back of the Achilles tendon.

 A heel spur is a small, sharp, bony spur on the heel bone.
 It develops over time as that bone is exposed to stress.
 The spur can extend downward as much as half an inch and can cause pain during walking or other activity.
 Joggers and dancers who regularly impact the heel and stress the plantar fascia can be at risk for heel spurs as can those who are overweight or who wear heels regularly.

 7. Sprained Ankle

 When you wear high heels, you create instability in the ankle.
 The ankle typically moves up and down when you walk but, when you wear heels, your feet are restricted.
 This means that the ligaments that support the ankles are locked in a permanent downward stretch while the Achilles tendon is pinched short.
 The ankle can no longer move as it naturally would.

 In time, the tendons are strained, which can cause ankle pain and eventually weaken the ankles.
-This puts you at a higher risk for a sprained ankle or other ankle injuries, as the supportive tissues become less able to withstand the stress.
+This puts you at a higher risk for a sprained ankle or other ankle injuries as the supportive tissues become less able to withstand the stress.